dvillevald/tv_remote_google_voice_aiy/README.md

 $ sudo /etc/init.d/lirc start
 ```

-You can use two or more remote controls (I used two - TV and Roku) with *irrecord*.
-In my case TV remote generated a single command (e.g. 0x42BD807F) while Roku - two (e.g. 0x5743C03F 0x5743C13E.)
-You can find my lircd.conf file [here](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/lircd.conf).
+After this step your config file `/etc/lirc/lircd.conf` should look similar to [mine](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/lircd.conf).
+You can see that my TV remote sends a single IR command (e.g. KEY_POWER 0x42BD807F) while Roku sends two (e.g. KEY_HOME 0x5743C03F 0x5743C13E.)
+Note that the name of my remote configuration (referenced in line of config file starting with "name") is "/home/pi/lircd.conf" while Austin uses name "Roku" in his tutorial.

-- Once you’ve completed a remote configuration file and saved/added it to */etc/lirc/lircd.conf* you can try testing the IR LED.
+- Testing IR LED.
+Once you’ve completed a remote configuration file and saved/added it to */etc/lirc/lircd.conf* you are ready to test IR LED.
 We’ll be using the [irsend](http://www.lirc.org/html/irsend.html) application that comes with LIRC to facilitate sending commands from command line.
-You’ll definitely want to check out the documentation to learn more about the options irsend has.
+You’ll want to check out the documentation to learn more about the options `irsend` has.

-Here are the commands I ran to test my IR LED (I am using the name “/home/pi/lircd.conf” for the remote configuration file I created [here](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/lircd.conf)):
+The command `irsend` uses the name of your remote configuration (I am using the name “/home/pi/lircd.conf”; you can find yours in your config file `/etc/lirc/lircd.conf` in the line which starts with "name"):

 ```
 # List all of the commands that LIRC knows for '/home/pi/lircd.conf'